 Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

-Anthurium pallidiflorum requires bright indirect light, average warmth, humid conditions and consistently moist, rich, aroids potting mix coupled with fortnightly feeding in the growing period.
+Anthurium pallidiflorum grows best in bright indirect light, average warmth, humid conditions and consistently moist, rich soil coupled with fortnightly feeding in the growing period.

-Anthurium pallidiflorum also called Pale-Flowered Anthurium is one of the rare Anthurium varieties with deep-green, pendulous leaves with a prominent, defined light-green rib that runs into a sharp point at the tip.
+Anthurium pallidiflorum also called Pale-Flowered Anthurium is one of the rare Anthurium varieties bearing deep-green, pendulous leaves with a prominent, defined light-green rib that runs into a sharp point at the tip.

 Pale-Flowered Anthurium is a Strap Leaf Anthurium which bears delicate, pale-colored blooms.
 The flowers are characterized by long, tubular spathes and a distinctive spadix.